 SportsNets With win over Nets, Jason Kidd and Bucks would clinch playoff spot Jason Kidd of the Milwaukee Bucks reacts during a game against the Brooklyn Nets at Barclays Center on Friday, March 20, 2015.
 Photo Credit: Jim McIsaac By COLIN STEPHENSON.
-Special to Newsday April 11, 2015 8:03 PM Print Share fbShare Tweet gShare Email If Milwaukee coach Jason Kidd really wants to stick it to the Nets, he will have no better opportunity than right now.
+Special to Newsday April 11, 2015 8:03 PM Print Share fbShare Tweet Email If Milwaukee coach Jason Kidd really wants to stick it to the Nets, he will have no better opportunity than right now.
 The former Nets coach not only would clinch a playoff spot if the Bucks beat the Nets this afternoon in Milwaukee, but simultaneously would deal a severe blow to the Nets' playoff aspirations.
 "You know that they are going to be ready for us and they are trying to secure their spot also," Thaddeus Young said Friday night.
 Young, who joined the Nets at the trade deadline, coming from Minnesota in the Kevin Garnett deal, may not totally understand that the games between the Bucks and Nets this season have had added intensity.
 He never played for Kidd when the former point guard coached the Nets last season then suddenly bolted the team in the summer after reportedly trying and failing to wrest control of player personnel matters from GM Billy King.
 The games between the Nets and Bucks this season have been dramatic, with the Bucks taking two of the previous three meetings, winning in triple overtime in November in Kidd's first game in Brooklyn since his departure, then rallying from a 17-point deficit to win in Milwaukee in February before losing to the Nets in triple-OT in March.
 As a player, Kidd led the Nets to consecutive NBA Finals appearances in the early 2000s and the team retired his No. 5 jersey at the Barclays Center early last season.
 But the Nets got off to a 10-21 start last season in Kidd's first season as coach, and reports came out much later the Nets considered firing him at that time.
 The team eventually rallied to make the playoffs and reached the second round.
 "I understand they wanted to fire me in December (2013)," Kidd said to reporters before the November Bucks-Nets game.
 "So I think it just shows the type of people I was dealing with."
 This season, Kidd has managed to turn around the Bucks, who had the NBA's worst record last season (15-67) and lost rookie Jabari Parker, the No. 2 pick overall, to a season-ending knee injury.
 Milwaukee is 39-40 and in sixth place in the Eastern Conference.
 If the Bucks make the playoffs, they'll be the first team to do so after having the league's worst record the season before since the 2008-09 Miami Heat.
 "They are a really young, athletic team [and] play very hard, play disciplined," Nets point guard Deron Williams said of the Bucks.
 "J-Kidd being over there is probably a little extra motivation for them."
 The Nets, meanwhile, are 37-42 and a game ahead of ninth-place Indiana with three games to play.
 With Roderick Boone By COLIN STEPHENSON.
-Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.